 In November 2021, the Authority received a federal Shuttered Venue Operators Grant totaling \$3,741,868 in support of the Sports Arena, which had to shut its doors at the beginning of 2020 due to COVID-19.
 The Sports Arena re-opened in summer 2021.
-The Authority recognized this grant funding as revenue and expense in fiscal year 2022 (see Schedule of Expenditures of Federal Awards and Notes to Schedules of Expenditures of Federal Awards and State Financial Assistance).
+The Authority recognized this grant funding as revenue and expense in fiscal year 2022.

-T. PENDING GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB) STATEMENTS
+T. ADOPTION OF GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB) STATEMENTS